Note: This post has been updated in 2025 with new recommendations.

 - An opportunity to respond

 The teaching portion often has one main point with 3 supporting points.
-While speaking styles differ, your speaker is probably going to spend a good 15-25 minutes walking through those points.
+While speaking styles differ, your speaker is probably going to spend 15-20 minutes walking through those points.

 How long does your speaker want to speak?